 Cryptococcosis is a fungal disease that may affect the respiratory tract (especially the nasal cavity), central nervous system, eyes, and skin.
-The causal fungus, Cryptococcus neoformans, is found worldwide in soil and bird manure, especially in pigeon droppings.
+The causal fungi, Cryptococcus neoformans and Cryptococcus gattii, are found worldwide in soil and bird manure, especially in pigeon droppings.
 Transmission is by inhalation of spores or contamination of wounds.
 Immunosuppressed humans and animals are at increased risk for developing cryptococcosis.

 In dogs, the disease often spreads throughout the body, with central nervous system or eye involvement.
-Nonspecific signs of illness are most common and often include weight loss and lethargy.
-Central nervous system problems may also occur, such as head tilt, the back-and-forth eye movements called nystagmus, paralysis of the facial nerve leading to inability to blink, poor coordination, circling, and seizures.
-Eye problems, such as bleeding in the retina and inflammation of the eye also are common.
-Other tissues that may be affected include the kidneys, lymph nodes, spleen, liver, thyroid, adrenal glands, pancreas, bone, gastrointestinal tract, and muscles.
+Signs are most commonly related to dysfunction in these areas.
+Central nervous system signs include head tilt, the back-and-forth eye movements called nystagmus, paralysis of the facial nerve leading to inability to blink, poor coordination, circling, and seizures.
+Eye problems may include bleeding in the retina and inflammation of the eye.
+The disease is also often found in the nasal passages and the lungs.
+Other tissues that may be affected include the kidneys, lymph nodes, spleen, liver, thyroid, adrenal glands, pancreas, bone, gastrointestinal tract, muscles, heart, prostate, and tonsils.

 Geotrichosis is a rare fungal infection caused by Geotrichum candidum, a fungus of soil, decaying organic matter, and contaminated food.
 This fungus is part of the normal flora of the mouth and intestinal tract in humans.
 The organism can cause generalized disease in dogs.
 Signs of infection vary based on the organs involved and may include coughing, fever, poor appetite, excessive intake of water, progressive difficulty in breathing, vomiting, and jaundice (yellow appearance of the skin and mucous membranes).
-The disease may progress rapidly.
+The disease may progress rapidly and is usually fatal.

 Treatment of disseminated histoplasmosis is difficult.
 It requires the use of antifungal drugs and supportive treatment such as adequate nutrition, additional liquids (hydration), and control of secondary bacterial infections.
 Antifungal treatment must be continued for prolonged periods of time and may be expensive.